LukeBridges123/mathematical-algorithms/README.md

 Random prime generator: does exactly what it says on the tin; generates a random prime number of n digits.
 Since the Fermat test is used, has a very slight chance of generating a composite number.

+Fibonacci: naive, exponential-time and improved, polynomial-time algorithms for calculating the nth Fibonacci number.
+(Assuming that the 1st and 2nd Fibonacci numbers are both 1.)